andreamussap/everypillreminder/docs/medicines.md

 You can choose one of these options: Capsule, Cream, Drops, Gel/ Lotion, Inhaler, Injection, Powder, Mouthwash, Spray, Syrup, Tablet, Suppository, Other.

+!!! tip ""
-> After selecting the med type, note that its image is changed.
+	After selecting the med type, note that its image is changed.

 **4.** Add a *name* to the medicine. `Required`